lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

     - `selector: '[app-servers]'`
   - refer to the component in .html by using it as an attribute in another selector
     - `<div app-service></div>...<div>`
+    - all content placed between opening and closing tags a component are ignored

 ### using a class